deathworlders/online/content/books/deathworlders/chapter-03-eventful-month.md

 They were good boots.
 He'd have been dead five years ago if they weren't.
 But that was the kind of thought that made him feel lonely, so he sang a little louder.

-*♪"...And I can't wait to see, what my buddies all think of me Just imagine how much cooler I'll be..."♫*
+*♪"...can't wait to see, what my buddies all think of me.
+Just imagine how much cooler I'll be..."♫*

 He was beginning to wonder if he was going strange.